Ireland passes IMF/EU bailout review

 "We continue to meet our targets," the ministry said in a statement, adding it has now drawn about 91 percent of the available funding.

-Ireland sought help after a property crash left its banks massively under-capitalized and blew a hole in the nation's finances.
-Since then it has stuck rigorously to the recipe of austerity laid out in the EU-IMF program.
+Ireland sought help after a property crash left its banks massively under-capitalised and blew a hole in the nation's finances.
+Since then it has stuck rigorously to the recipe of austerity laid out in the EU-IMF programme.

 The EU is desperate for Ireland to exit the rescue smoothly to show the tough-love approach can succeed, given the struggles of fellow bailout recipients Greece and Portugal and deep-rooted public dissatisfaction across the bloc.